iamsrp/genecode/README.md

 The above solution took about 20hrs and 474,300 iterations (producing nearly 6 billion genomes) on desktop computer.

-Here's an earlier attempt, which happened to find, and exploit, a bug in an early implementation of StringSplit().
-This took about 7hrs and 162,311 iterations (producing around 2 billion genomes):
+Here's an earlier attempt.
+This one happened to find, and exploit, a bug in an early implementation of StringSplit().
+It took about 7hrs and 162,311 iterations (producing around 2 billion genomes):

 ```
 # Concatenate all the string array elements into a string